tiepdotme/serenade-wind/_posts/2020-09-14-survey-sea-trial-part-2.md

 # Due Diligence

 To prepare for this phase of the due diligence process, we gathered as much information as we could.
-The first resource was a "Limited Condition and Value Survey" that Bill had commissioned when he prepared to sell [RJ Slocum](/about-rachel-j-slocum/).
-The survey had some limitations due to (a) lack of sea trial and (b) lack of machinery and equipment operation.
+The first resource was a "Limited Condition and Value Survey" that Bill had commissioned when he imported [RJ Slocum](/about-rachel-j-slocum/) into the US.
+He subsequently made it available to prospective buyers.
+The survey had some limitations due to

+ 1. lack of sea trial
+ 2. lack of machinery and equipment operation

 Using this as a starting point, we knew more information would be needed to assess the structural integrity, which would require a comprehensive ["Pre-purchase Survey."](https://abycinc.org/mpage/surveytypes)

 {% assign pwimg="rjs-lugger-andrew" %}
 {% assign pwcaption="" %}